OfficeDev/office-scripts-docs/docs/overview/script-storage.md

     > [!IMPORTANT]
     > It may take an hour or two after turning on recording before all activities across the tenant are recorded.

 1. Set the desired search options and select **Search**.
-You can filter the **File, folder, or site** field to `.osts`.
+Filter the **File, folder, or site** field to `.osts`.
 This reveals who in your organization is creating or modifying scripts.

     :::image type="content" source="../images/audit-log-example.png" alt-text="A few rows of audit log search results, including the 'Ran script on workbook' action and the upload and modification of an .osts file.":::